Kia Challenge: Kia Boys and thefts (2021–2023)

 In February 2021, Milwaukee, Wisconsin began experiencing an increase in reckless driving and car thefts, particularly cars manufactured by Kia and Hyundai.
 In response, the Milwaukee Police Department began offering free steering-wheel locks to owners.
 A Traffic Safety Unit was formed in March.
 In June, a 16-year-old was killed and five other teenagers were injured following a police pursuit.

 The perpetrators of these car thefts remained isolated until a video circulated in August showing an unidentified driver nearly striking pedestrians at John Marshall High School, when some began using hashtags identifying themselves as members of the "Kia Boys" or "Kia Boyz".
 Members of the Kia Boyz were depicted in a documentary uploaded to YouTube in May 2022; the video depicts a stolen red 2021 Hyundai Elantra from Hertz.
 Police identified the driver as 17-year-old Markell Hughes and arrested him in June.
 In 2023, he was again accused of driving another stolen car.

 A video was posted on TikTok on July 12, 2022, where the author uses a USB connector on a naked key slot and successfully starts a car.
 This vulnerability exists on a type of ignition switch used in many Kia/Hyundai cars sold until 2021, which are not equipped with an immobilizer system.
 The video was taken down on July 25.

 Incidents

 Australia

 In Brisbane, two Kia cars were damaged by Kia Challenge participants in failed attempts to steal the vehicles.
 This is despite the vulnerability not existing in Australian cars manufactured since 2001.

 Canada

 Immobilizers are required by law in all new vehicles sold in Canada since 2007, so only cars imported from the US are susceptible.

 On November 11, 2023, a senior woman in Summerland, British Columbia had her car severely damaged, with the words "Kia Boys Failed" and other vulgar language written on it.
 The vandals targeted her car due to its make, and it is suspected that they returned to steal the vehicle after the initial vandalism.

+Ireland

+On August 16, 2026, 5 teenage boys on the M9 between the ages of 15 to 18 were speeding on the wrong side of the road in a stolen BMW when they hit a Hyundai carrying 4 passengers.
+All 5 of the occupants of the BMW were declared dead at the scene and the occupants of the Hyundai were hospitalized.
+The Garda had pursuited the stolen BMW earlier in the evening to no avail.
+Garda later revealed social media, particularly TikTok, had promoted dangerous driving and had led to the crash.